fsvreddit/comment-nuke/README.md

 * Fix an error that causes Comment Mop to fail consistently for certain users
 * The ability to set defaults for the Comment Mop form if the default values don't suit your sub's workflow
+* Add new option to skip comments that have already been removed/locked
 * Performance and reliability improvements
 * Update to latest Dev Platform version